The following projects are currently under work by Heal the Ocean and collaborators. Click each project to learn more about it!

 The long-held tradition of smashing someone's head with an empty eggshell filled with confetti (cascarone) has always been a hoot - and a big part of Santa Barbara's annual Fiesta and summertime parades.
 The tradition was great fun until the confetti became plastic or metallic/mylar - which does not degrade, but instead goes down the storm drain and into the ocean, where fish eat it.
 Several years ago Heal the Ocean took up the issue with the City of Santa Barbara Creeks Division, and we were successful in getting the city to contract for the covering of storm drains during Fiesta and Summer Solstice, and the sweeping up afterward.
 Still, this stuff gets away in the wind, and the covers are no longer keeping the material out of the storm drains.

-Meanwhile, Heal the Ocean operations coordinator Alison Thompson created a flyer that's going around town on this subject, please download it and share it with friends and family.
+Heal the Ocean Operations Coordinator Alison Thompson created a flyer that's going around town on this subject, please download it and share it with friends and family.

 Groundwater report with the regional water quality control board

 When the Central Coast Regional Water Quality Control Board passed the Human Right to Water resolution, a program created to collect data, identify, and track communities who do not have access to clean and safe water, HTO approached the Board to offer help.
 We hired Cal Poly intern Riley Haas to organize groundwater data starting with the gathering of existing groundwater studies and water well data from priority basins such as Santa Ynez River Valley, Santa Rita, Lompoc Plain, Lompoc Upland, Lompoc Terrace, Careaga Sand Highlands, Goleta Basin, Santa Barbara Basin, Carpinteria Basin, and Montecito Basin.
-When this report is finished it will be an important tool for the Regional Board to gauge sources of pollution, whether for nitrates or bacteria.
-A progress report on this project will be presented at the June 28-29, 2018 Water Board hearing in Santa Barbara.
+The Report was completed in June 2019.
+The Report can be accessed here.